Praxibetel/CYSCE/README.md

 # CYSCE
-CYS Chrome Extension
+ChooseYourStory Chrome Extension

 ### TODO
-- [x] MAKE README FILE
+- [ ] Make README file
+	- [ ] a TODO list is not a README file
 - [ ] Finish CSS
     - [ ] Consolidate all stray CSS into either `_cyslantia-base.sass` or `notheme.css`
     - [ ] Convert all color literals in `_cyslantia-base.sass` to variables